musicmalgon/-face_detection_openSW/README.md

 - yunet.py and face_detection_yunet_2022mar.onnx are licensed under the MIT license.
 - eye-outline.ico is from ionicons, link in Reference.
 Original svg file was converted to ico.
 MIT licencse
 - Other files are licensed under the Apache 2.0.
-- I DO NOT own the file that not made by myself.
+- I do NOT own the file that not made by myself.
 Before Use this project, check for the licence of each file.
 ## Feature
 - GUI
 - face registration